-Cyberbullying takes place using electronic technology, digital devices.
-This includes devices and equipment such as mobile phones, computers, and tablets as well as social media sites, text messages, chat, and websites.
-Cyberbullying in some ways is similar to the traditional forms of bullying that the parents of today would be familiar with.
-It can take a number of different forms.
-Some examples of cyberbullying would be sending threatening messages, spreading lies or rumours online, pretending to be someone else online by creating a fake social media profile or taking control of a person’s account.
-Tricking people to accept a person as Friend or Follower just to access a targets Personal Information, then posting or sharing it online or posting embarrassing or hurtful images or videos of someone online.
+cyberbullying takes place using electronic technology, digital devices.
+This includes devices and equipment such as mobile phones, computers, and tablets as well as social media sites, text messages, chat, and websites. cyberbullying in some ways is similar to the traditional forms of bullying parents of today are familiar with.
+It has a number of different forms.
+Some examples of cyberbullying are, sending threatening messages, spreading lies or rumours online, pretending to be someone else online by creating a fake social media profile, or taking control of a person’s account.
+Tricking people, to accept a person as Friend or Follower, just to access a targets Personal Information.
+Then posting or sharing the content online.
+Posting embarrassing hurtful images or videos of someone online.

 The main difference between traditional bullying and cyberbullying is that cyberbullying is a 24 hour 7 day a week experience.
 There is no longer a safe zone for the victim to retreat to.
 Even in the safety of their own home the bullying continues through digital devices.
-The bullying is also done in an online environment where the act is seen by a very large audience.
+What makes cyberbullying particularly hurtful in an online environment, is knowing a very large audience witness it.
 This can have a dramatically negative effect on a person’s mental health.

 We think of a bully as being the big strong child in the yard.
 The cyberbully may be the most unassuming child in the school.
 We have often found that the cyberbully may have been a victim of cyberbullying or the traditional physical or verbal bullying.
 A cyberbully can use the anonymity that a digital device provides to target a child.
 Children can engage in this behaviour without realising the damage and harm that they are causing to the victim.
-As the cyberbullying is carried out on a screen, there is a serious emotional disconnect between the cyberbully and the victim.
+There is an emotional disconnect between the cyberbully and the victim.
 The cyberbully sees only the content on the screen, not the actual impact the content is having on the victim.

-Children who are being cyberbullied may experience great distress and it may be an even more distressing experience for them to reach out to an adult as they may not wish the adult to know what is being said or posted about them.
-Even if it not true.
-Parents and teachers need to be able to recognise the signs of a child experiencing cyberbullying as research has shown that children are not inclined to report it.
-It is hugely important that if it is discovered that it is stopped immediately and dealt with.
-This is only one of the three occasions where would advise patents to remove a device from a child.
-This form of bullying can have a life long impact on a victim.
-Their protection is paramount.
+For victims of cyberbullying, this can be a very upsetting experience.
+Sometimes, it can be even more distressing for them to reach out to an adult.
+Thare are times when victims do not want an adult to know what has been posted about them online.
+Parents and teachers should learn how to recognise the signs of a child experiencing cyberbullying.
+Research has shown, that children are not always inclined to report it is happenning.
+It is hugely important to stop cyberbullying the moment it is discovered and steps taken to deal with it.
+There are only three occasions where we advise patents to remove a device from a child.
+This is one of them.
+As cyberbullying can have a life long impact on a victim, their protection is paramount.
 Access to a device is not.
-Especially if the device is being used to cause harm to others.
+Especially if the device is used to cause harm to others.

 - A child should never place themselves in a position of vulnerability.
 Posting or Sharing images permits others the ability to Comment or Judge the image and the person.
 In general children will post what they believe is the best version of themselves online.
 A public attack on this online persona can have devastating and long lasting effects